1.1 Applicability Factors

 Waterway encroachments are projects that occur within streambanks or rivers with the purpose of repairing the waterway or an object within the waterway.
 These projects include streambank stabilization, dam removal projects, and bridge abutment repairs.
 Earth disturbance that occurs within the waterway will be exempt from the PCSM Requirements.
 However, ancillary earth disturbance that occurs outside of the waterway, such as trail improvements or other development activities, will be applicable to the PCSM Requirements.

 The watershed in which a project site is located plays an important role in determining how PCSM Requirements (Section 1.2.1) are applied to a project.
 For example, ongoing watershed-wide Pennsylvania Stormwater Management Act (Act 167) planning studies determine Flood Management Districts for controlling peak rates of runoff, and watershed locations are also used to determine the applicability of the Channel Protection requirement for Redevelopment projects.
 For this reason, it is important that the applicant identify the correct watershed early in the design process.
-Watershed Maps in Appendix D provide a basic guide as well as PWD's "Find Your Watershed" website, but the applicant can also contact PWD to verify a site’s watershed location.
+Watershed Maps in Appendix D provide a basic guide, but the applicant can also contact PWD to verify a site’s watershed location.

 There are seven major watersheds in Philadelphia: